ctsdownloads/wi-fi-fixer/README.md

 - Can't find NetworkManager errors?
 This was tested on Ubuntu GNOME.
 Should work on any GNOME desktop (MATE?).
 You can edit and replace sudo systemctl restart NetworkManager with whatever works best for your desktop environment.

-- It's telling me i'm on the wrong WAP!
+- It's telling me I'm on the wrong WAP!
 Well, are you?
 If you didn't edit the file and follow step 3 above, do so.